Ford Thunderbird (fifth generation)

-The fifth generation Ford Thunderbird is a large personal luxury car that was produced by Ford for the 1967 to 1971 model years.
+The fifth generation Ford Thunderbird is a large personal luxury car series, produced by Ford for the 1967–1971 model years.

 This fifth generation saw the second major change of direction for the Thunderbird.
-The Thunderbird had fundamentally remained the same in concept through 1966, even though the styling had been updated twice.
-The debut of the Ford Mustang in early 1964 and the subsequent introduction of the larger, upmarket Mercury Cougar to challenge Chrysler motors' similarly larger, more upscale version of a pony car, the Dodge Charger, began to erode the Thunderbird's sales and forced it even larger, including four-door models.
+The Thunderbird had fundamentally remained the same in concept through 1966, although the design had been revised twice.
+The debut of the Ford Mustang in early 1964, and subsequent introduction of the larger, more upmarket Mercury Cougar to compete with the similarly larger Dodge Charger, began to erode the Thunderbird sales.
+This drove Ford engineers to increase the vehicle's size yet again, with Ford even introducing four-door Thunderbird Landaus.